The Mead Nursery, Brokerswood, Westbury BA13 4EG

 ARTEMISIA

 Prostrate mat of filigree silver foliage.
 Likes a well-drained sunny position.
+Ready in May.

 ARUM